PlayStation 3 technical specifications: Official accessories

 The PlayStation 3 Sixaxis is a controller that is very similar in appearance to that of its predecessors, the DualShock and DualShock 2.
 The SIXAXIS features finer analog sensitivity; more trigger-like R2 and L2 buttons; a PS ("home") button; and a USB mini-B port for charging the internal battery and for wired play.
 The PlayStation 3 supports up to 7 simultaneous controllers over Bluetooth.
 The Sixaxis is named for its ability to detect motion in the full six degrees.
-The Sixaxis controller also has no vibration feature.
+The Sixaxis controller which has "Sixaxis" printed on the front of the controller above the charging port, and to the right, does not vibrate.

 At its press conference at the 2007 Tokyo Game Show, Sony announced the DualShock 3 (trademarked DUALSHOCK 3), a PlayStation 3 controller with the same function and design as the Sixaxis, but with vibration capability.
 Hands-on accounts describe the controller as being slightly heavier than the standard Sixaxis controller, and capable of vibration forces comparable to the DualShock 2.
+It has "DualShock 3" printed on the front right of the controller; in the place where the previous models had "Sixaxis" printed.
+And "Sixaxis" is now moved to the lower front right of the controller, below the "DualShock 3" printing.

 The PlayStation 3 Memory Card Adaptor is a device that allows data to be transferred from PlayStation and PlayStation 2 memory cards to the PlayStation 3's hard disk.
 The device has a cable that connects to the PS3's USB port on one end, and features a legacy PS2 memory card port on the other end.